dialvarezs/nanopore-analyses-data-en/content/3-quality-control-and-filters.md

 Nanoplot is a quality check tool specifically designed for long read data.
 There is an online version where you can upload files, but is limitated only a maximum file size of 100MB ([Nanoplot](http://nanoplot.bioinf.be)).

-Installation of NanoPlot via Conda is straightforward:
+Installation of NanoPlot via conda is straightforward:
 ```bash
 conda install -c bioconda nanoplot
 ```